nate-browne/CSE12_Redesign/Lectures/hashing.md

 For practical applications, a perfect hash function may not compute any colliding elements, but we're still limited by one main factor: **_memory_**.
 We bound by the amount of memory, so we'll need to do a modulo (%) to stay in bounds.

 This can lead to interesting issues with implementation regarding the tables.
 If our hash function doesn't distribute well, we can run into problems with distribution leading to a ton of collisions.
-One mitigation strategy is using prime numbers for our table sizes (why is this?), while another is making sure our functions are good enough at randomly distributing data.
+One mitigation strategy is using prime numbers for our table sizes (why would this help?), while another is making sure our functions are good enough at randomly distributing data.
 However, this still isn't foolproof.

 This means that **even with a perfect hash function, we will still have collisions in practice**.
 How do we deal with this?